• Skip to primary navigation

 Why Some Agents Face Issues Despite Completing CE Requirements on Time

 Seems straightforward, right?
 It is for approximately 95% of agents who renew their licenses.
-Unfortunately, about 5% of agents follow what they think is the proper process; they complete their insurance CE on or before their expiration date but then realize they cannot access their renewal application and renew their license on time.
+Unfortunately, about 5% of agents follow what they think is the proper process; they complete their insurance CE on or before their expiration date, but then realize they cannot access their renewal application and renew their license on time.
 Why would this happen?
-As previously mentioned, it has to do with backend systems updating and CE provider reporting speed.
+As previously mentioned, this is related to backend systems updating and the speed of CE provider reporting.

 Callout 2: 4 processes in the agent insurance renewal process